TheJessieKirk/jam_fallout_3/JXPOperationAnchorageBaileysCrossroadsCutContentAndFixes/JXPOperationAnchorageBaileysCrossroadsCutContentAndFixes Readme.txt

     Outcasts that previously wore no helmets are wearing cut Outcast Recon Helmets instead.

+    The loot inside the sealed armoury can no longer be picked up by NPCs; only the player can loot them.

     NOTE: This mod used to be called Jessie's Operation Anchorage Bailey's Crossroads Fixes.